-In such instances, responding state and federal officials, who might otherwise be considered the senior competent emergency response official at the site, shall either:
+In such instances, responding state and federal officials, who might otherwise be considered the senior competent emergency response official at the site, shall either.

-- 1. Identify themselves to the Incident Commander and integrate themselves into the established ICS per the Incident Commander's direction, usually as a technical specialist to an operations group supervisor or as an operations group supervisor; or - 2.
+- 1. Identify themselves to the Incident Commander and integrate themselves into the established ICS per the Incident Commander's direction, usually as a technical specialist to an operations group supervisor; or - 2.
 Join an existing Unified Command or request that the Incident Commander establish a Unified Command; or - 3.
 Assume the Incident Command role when required by federal or state law, or when an existing Incident Commander agrees to such a transition, or when no ICS has been established.